Dont-Get-Lost-in-Froghill-Penang

 Conclusion

 It helps that the beautiful location isn’t too far from Penang (Or Ipoh) too.
-It’s not everyday that you can see an abandoned tin mine. =)
+It’s not every day that you can see an abandoned tin mine. =)

 Similar Posts